jdcloudcom/en/documentation/Storage-and-CDN/Cloud-File-Service/Operation-Guide/Creating-Mount-Target.md

 There are two methods to create a mount target:

 1. Create while creating File Storage;
-2. Create by “Manage File Storage Access”.
+2. Create by "Manage File Storage Access".